data-djinn/second_cerebrum/Projects/Schedulers.md

 2. operates with very high reliability and availability, and supports applications that do the same
 3. lets us run workloads across tens of thousands of machines effectively.

+achieves high utilization by combining:
+- admission control
+- efficient task-packing
+- over-commitment
-achieves high utilization by combining admission control, efficient task-packing, over-commitment, and machine sharing with process-level performance isolation.
+- machine sharing with process-level performance isolation

 It supports high-availability applications with runtime features that minimize fault-recovery time, and scheduling policies that reduce the probability of correlated failures.
 Borg simplifies life for its users by offering a declarative job specification language, name service integration, real-time job monitoring, and tools to analyze and simulate system behavior.